 Will the faculty use materials that can be procured online, and will textbooks/books required for courses be available for free?

 The library staff are working with faculty to make as many resources available online as possible.

 How will student accommodations offered through Student Accessibility Services (SAS) be ensured and respected in an online setting?

 The SAS director is part of the academic continuity planning team working to transition courses to a remote format.
 Resources will be available to support approved accommodations in this context.

 What are the plans for commencement for the Class of 2020?

 Dartmouth will hold a virtual degree-conferring ceremony called Celebrating the Moment: Dartmouth 2020 on June 14.
 Event details can be found on the commencement website.
 In addition, the 2020 graduates will be invited to return to campus in June of 2021 for a special commencement celebration.
 A date and details about the 2021 event are currently under discussion.

 Will graduating students have to pass the swim test or meet outstanding physical education requirements?

-We have suspended the requirements of a successful swim test and all remaining physical education credits for those undergraduate students who are graduating in June and have not yet met these requirements.
+We have suspended the requirements of a successful swim test and all remaining physical education credits for those undergraduate students who are graduating through summer term 2020 and have not yet met these requirements.